webmil-internship/tokenizr/README.md

-Readme for tokenizr:
+# Tokenizer

-PARSER:
+# Parser

-USING:
+# How to using parser:

-1. require necessary file from classes/parser/ to your class
+- require necessary file from classes/parser/ to your class
-2. initialize necessary class with string\array
+- initialize necessary class with string or array
-3. use method result from class
+- use method result from class

-Inheritance:
+# How to create your parser

-1. Create file
+- Create file
-2. Add inheritance with class Parser
+- Add inheritance with class Parser
-3. Implement methods parse_string(string)
+- Implement methods parse_string(string)
-  3.1 Inside parse_string(string) initialize hash
+    - Inside parse_string(string) initialize hash
-  3.2 Push to hash data from method key(string, format), where string - where we search data, and format - what  we search (reqex format)
+    - Push to hash data from method key(string, format), where string - where we search data, and format - what  we search (reqex format)
-  3.3 Finally use method array_shaping(hash) to create array of hashes with search data
+    - Finally use method array_shaping(hash) to create array of hashes with search data
-  EXAMPLE: see amazon_parser.rb in classes/parser folder
+    - EXAMPLE: see amazon_parser.rb in classes/parser folder